- Site Analysis

 The Health and Safety at Work Act

-The Act moves away from general hazard spotting towards managing critical risks – actions that reduce workplace harm rather than trivial hazards.
-It also moves away from focusing on the physical workplace to how work is actually done.
+The Act focuses on managing critical risks and taking actions that reduce workplace harm.
 Businesses have to take steps that are “reasonably practicable”.
 Action will depend on the level of risk involved and what a business can control.

 Regulations have been developed to cover risk and workplace management, asbestos, major hazard facilities, and worker participation.